tuokaikyle/portfolio/static/media/frontPage.8d806aff.md

 #### Other than Programming

-- I enjoy _soccer_, swimming, ice-skating, table tennis and pool.
+- I play _soccer_, table tennis and pool.
-- Would love to learn how to draw human portrait.
+- Also enjoy editing videos.

 Please also checkout other sections of this website.
 Cheers!